GeneralBots/BotServer/CONTRIBUTING.md

 ## Legal

-We appreciate community contributions to code repositories open sourced by pragmatismo.com.br.
+We appreciate community contributions to code repositories open sourced by pragmatismo.cloud.
 By signing a contributor license agreement, we ensure that the community is free to use your contributions.

 ## Housekeeping